CONTRAINDICATIONS / PRECAUTIONS

 Levomefolate: (Moderate) L-methylfolate is the biologically active form of folic acid; leucovorin is a reduced form of folic acid.
 Coadministration of leucovorin with 5-FU may potentiate the adverse effects associated with 5-FU.
 Since floxuridine is metabolized to 5-FU, a similar interaction may occur with concomitant administration of floxuridine and L-methylfolate.

-Live Vaccines: (Severe) Do not administer live vaccines to floxuridine recipients; no data are available regarding the risk of secondary transmission of infection by live vaccines in patients receiving floxuridine.
+Live Vaccines: (Contraindicated) Do not administer live vaccines to floxuridine recipients; no data are available regarding the risk of secondary transmission of infection by live vaccines in patients receiving floxuridine.
 At least 2 weeks before initiation of floxuridine therapy, consider completion of all age appropriate vaccinations per current immunization guidelines.
 Floxuridine recipients may receive inactivated vaccines, but the immune response to vaccines or toxoids may be decreased.

 Meclofenamate Sodium: (Major) Due to the thrombocytopenic effects of floxuridine, an additive risk of bleeding may be seen in patients receiving concomitant anticoagulants, NSAIDs, platelet inhibitors, including aspirin, strontium-89 chloride, and thrombolytic agents.
 In addition, large doses of salicylates (>= 3-4 g/day) can cause hypoprothrombinemia, an additional risk factor for bleeding.